|Showing 1 of 1||

 Keywords Click a term to view the records with the same keywordThis object has the following keywords:

-- The rigid, calcareous material that is white in color and forms the skeleton of vertebrates; primarily composed of calcium hydroxyapatite with smaller amounts of calcium carbonate, calcium fluoride, magnesium phosphate, and ossein, a high molecular weight protein.
+- bone - The rigid, calcareous material that is white in color and forms the skeleton of vertebrates; primarily composed of calcium hydroxyapatite with smaller amounts of calcium carbonate, calcium fluoride, magnesium phosphate, and ossein, a high molecular weight protein.
 Bones have a concentric structure with central lymphatic canals surrounded by a spongy lamellar region protected by a dense outer cortex.
 Bone has been carved and used since ancient times for many purposes, including fish-hooks, spear heads, needles, handles, and art objects.
 Bones were also burnt to produce bone black and boiled to produce bone glue.
 Bone can be distinguished from ivory by being generally whiter, more porous, and less dense.

-- Sculptural works or reproductions made by casting.
+- casts - Sculptural works or reproductions made by casting.
 In industrial and building trade contexts, prefer "castings."

-- Copies of art images, art objects, decorative arts, or other valued images or objects, made without intent to deceive; with regard to art images, it includes photographic reproductions.
+- reproductions - Copies of art images, art objects, decorative arts, or other valued images or objects, made without intent to deceive; with regard to art images, it includes photographic reproductions.
 The term implies more precise and faithful imitation than does the term "copies (derivative objects)."
 Where the intent is to deceive, see "forgeries" or "counterfeits."
 For prints copying other two-dimensional works, typically dating from before the widespread use of photography, use "reproductive prints."